KeithSloan/toSketch/README.md

 ## Installation

-Clone into FreeCAD's Mod diectory
+* Clone into FreeCAD's Mod diectory
-Start/Restart FreeCAD
+* Start/Restart FreeCAD

 ## Use

-Select a single planar Face
+* Select a single planar Face
-Click on Icon - SHould opne a sketch created from the selected Face
+* Click on Icon - Should opne a sketch created from the selected Face